ChaitanyaKharche/8674/README.md

 3) Cleans and enriches the graph (filters irrelevant subjects, fixes bad edges, adds complexity scores)
 4) Generates a personalized 4 year plan based on goals, interests, workload preference, and prerequisites

+### P.S.
+Use the .pkl given above to upload when asked to upload .pkl file in the Web UI

 This repo is intended to be a practical, runnable code sample (not a notebook).

 ## What this project does